Delfi-CH/mc-server-manager-rust/README.md

 ## Configuration

-For configuring the app, we use TOML (Tom's Obvious Minimal Language).
+For configuring the app, TOML (Tom's Obvious Minimal Language) is beeing used.
 You can read more about it [here](https://toml.io/)

 ## FAQ